MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 > [!NOTE]
 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](/microsoft-edge/web-platform/site-impacting-changes).

+## Version 94.xx.xx.xx: August 31

+### Feature updates

+- **Microsoft Edge moving to a 4-week cadence for updates in Beta and Stable channels.**  We will adopt a new, 4-week release cycle for major versions.
+You can read more about the decision here: https://blogs.windows.com/msedgedev/2021/03/12/new-release-cycles-microsoft-edge-extended-stable/

+- **New Extended stable option being offered.**  We are offering a new Extended Stable option to our managed Enterprise customers.
+The Extended Stable option will stay on even numbered revisions and update every 8 weeks.
+There will be a biweekly security update.
+Additional information here: https://blogs.windows.com/msedgedev/2021/07/15/opt-in-extended-stable-release-cycle/

+- **Restrict private network requests to secure contexts.** Access to resources on local (intranet) networks from pages on the internet requires that those pages be delivered over HTTPS.
+This change is happening in the Chromium project, on which Microsoft Edge is based.
+For more information, navigate to the [Chrome Platform Status entry](https://chromestatus.com/feature/5436853517811712).
+Two compatibility policies are available to support scenarios that need to preserve compatibility with non-secure pages: [InsecurePrivateNetworkRequestAllowed](/deployedge/microsoft-edge-policies#insecureprivatenetworkrequestsallowed) and [InsecurePrivateNetworkRequestAllowedForUrls](/deployedge/microsoft-edge-policies#insecureprivatenetworkrequestsallowedforurls).

+- **Block mixed content downloads.** Secure pages will only download files hosted on other secure pages, and downloads hosted on non-secure (non-HTTPS) pages will be blocked if initiated from a secure page.
+This change is happening in the Chromium project, on which Microsoft Edge is based.
+For more information, navigate to the [Google security blog entry](https://security.googleblog.com/2020/02/protecting-users-from-insecure_6.html).

+- **Enable implicit sign-in for on-premises accounts.**   By enabling the OnlyOnPremisesImplicitSigninEnabled policy, only on-premises accounts will be enabled for implicit sign-in.
+Microsoft Edge won't attempt to implicitly sign in to MSA or AAD accounts.
+Upgrade from on-premises accounts to AAD accounts will be stopped as well.

+- **Free form text boxes added to PDF documents.**  We now support adding free form text boxes to PDF documents that you can use to fill in forms and add visible notes.

+- **Easy-update for passwords.**  With the launch of ‘easy-update’ capabilities, the browser will now take you directly to the Change Password page for a given website saving you time and clicks by avoiding the need to navigate to the page manually.
+Once you’re on this page the browser will also autofill your existing password and suggest a strong, unique new password.
+Please note: currently this feature is available on a limited number of sites.

+- **New accessibility settings page.** We have brought accessibility-related settings together on a single page.
+You can find the new edge://settings/accessibility page under the main settings list.
+Here you can find settings to make the web page bigger, show a high visibility outline around the area of focus and other settings that can help improve your web browsing experience.
+We’ll continue to add new settings here in future versions of Microsoft Edge.

 ## Version 93.0.961.33: August 27

 Fixed various bugs and performance issues.